Othent/docs/api/constructor.md

   _Default_: `false`

   Set this to `true` or the name of the cookie where you'd like the user details JSON to be stored.
+Useful when you use SSR and need to user details to be available on the server.

+  The cookie will expire after `refreshTokenExpirationMs`.

-  Note setting this option to `true` will set the cookie on the client / frontend, but it won't recover it on the server / backend.
-If you are using SSR, you need to use `cookie = true` in conjunction with `initialUserDetails`.
+  Note setting this option to `true` will set the cookie on client / frontend, but you'll have to manually recover it on the server / backend, and pass it to `Othent`'s `constructor` as `initialUserDetails`.

 - #### `persistLocalStorage: boolean | OthentStorageKey`

   _Default_: `false`

   Set this to `true` or the name of the `localStorage` item where you'd like the user details JSON to be stored.
+Useful to immediately sync user details and authentication status across tabs, and to make it look to users as if they were already authenticated when coming back to your app before `refreshTokenExpirationMs`, even if the session still needs to be refreshed by calling `connect()` or `requireAuth()`.

-  Note the stored values will be removed / discarded if more than `refreshTokenExpirationMs` have passed, but will remain in `localStorage` until then or until the user logs out.
+  The stored values will be removed / discarded if more than `refreshTokenExpirationMs` have passed, but will remain in `localStorage` until the user logs out or until that time has passed and `Othent` is instantiated again.

 - #### `initialUserDetails?: UserDetails | null`